Judge acquits man of misdemeanors in Capitol riot trial

 Martin, whose bench trial started Tuesday, testified that a police officer waved him into the building after the riot erupted.
 A prosecutor dismissed that testimony as “nonsense.”

-The judge, however, said video shows two police officers standing near the Rotunda doors and allowing people to enter as Martin approached the doors.
+The judge, however, said video shows two police officers standing near the Rotunda doors and allowing people to enter as Martin approached.
 One of the officers appeared to lean back before Martin placed a hand on the officer’s shoulder as a possible sign of gratitude, the judge said.

 McFadden described Martin’s testimony as “largely credible.”
 The judge said it was not unreasonable for him to believe that officers allowed him to enter the Capitol, even though alarms were blaring and broken glass was strewn about the floor.